 That said: life coaching serves a different purpose.
 In my opinion, therapy tends to address the past, and plays a passive, but empowering role in self awareness.
 With life coaching, however: you’re getting someone truly on your TEAM.
 A partner in personal development, instead of a distant mentor.

-So as a life coach – you can play a powerful and much needed growth in someone’s life.
+So as a life coach – you can spur powerful and much needed growth in someone’s life.
 Growth they might not obtain from other, traditional resources.

 One: Check your mindset before you start a life coaching business

 In order to help someone else achieve goals and growth in their own lives – and confidently charge for your services – you need to stay on top of your own mindset.

 It’s critically important to your success that you take the time to establish healthy mindset routines.
 Even a few minutes of journaling, meditation, or reading per day can lift you into a positive, growth-oriented space.

 Equally important is to remember to take care of yourself; if you are drained, stressed, and tapped out, you’ll struggle to show up and shine in your business.

 Two: Establish your niche when you start a life coaching business

 This is something that might evolve over time, but clarity about your niche is very important.

 This means that, while you want to give attention to establishing your niche when you start out, don’t overthink it.

 Start out by considering your own expertise and life experiences; then look for profitable market areas where those experience can really help someone else.